 That being said,

-Make sure you know your know your hurricane zone, so you’re able to get out of town if and when you need to!
+Make sure you know your hurricane zone, so you’re able to get out of town if and when you need to!

 Don’t be “that guy” who thinks they’re smarter than everyone else and decides to stay home when everyone else leaves.
 Houses and possessions are replaceable, but you are not.
 If a huge, devastating flood comes, there’s nothing you can do to keep your house safer by staying.
 But you can protect yourself by following instructions for your specific hurricane evacuation zone.

 If the weather forecasters and government officials are wrong, what’s the worst that happens?
 You’re inconvenienced?
-You lose time spent in traffic while trying to get out of town?
+So you lose time spent in traffic while trying to get out of town?
 You’d feel ridiculous having made a huge effort for nothing?

 But if they’re right- and the devastating hurricane wreaks havoc, you’ll be so glad you followed their instructions.